-A few days ago, a of a large number of residents of a few villages in Upper Assam’s Tinsukia district performing the last rites of 36 vultures that had died of food poisoning generated a lot of cheer among conservationists and nature-lovers the world over.
+A few days ago, a YouTube video of a large number of residents of a few villages in Upper Assam’s Tinsukia district performing the last rites of 36 vultures that had died of food poisoning generated a lot of cheer among conservationists and nature-lovers the world over.

 That act was considered to be a fine example of man’s love for nature and wildlife, and of the spirit of conservation among a native populace.

 Residents of Dhulijan, Betoni, Borgora and Tamuli villages that fall within the jurisdiction of Doomdooma forest division conducted the last rites (shradh ceremony) of the vultures which had died after feeding on carcasses of cows that had died after consuming contaminated water from a pond.